-Halifax's bylaw listed under BMP 4.01 includes written procedures for site inspections and enforcement of sediment and erosion control, and Halifax will develop more detailed procedures under regulations to be developed in Permit Year 3.
-The bylaw's procedures for site inspections conducted by Halifax include the requirement that inspections occur during construction of BMPs as well as after construction of BMPs to ensure they are working as described in the approved plans.
+Halifax's bylaw listed under BMP 4.01 includes written procedures for site inspections and enforcement of sediment and erosion control, and Halifax developed more detailed procedures under the regulations developed in Permit Year 3.
+The bylaw and regulations procedures for site inspections conducted by Halifax include the requirement that inspections occur during construction of BMPs as well as after construction of BMPs to ensure they are working as described in the approved plans.

-In the regulations, procedures for inspections will be clearly defined including qualifications necessary to perform the inspections, the use of mandated inspection forms if appropriate, and procedure for tracking the number of site reviews, inspections, and enforcement actions.
-The bylaw clearly defines who is responsible for site inspections as well as who has authority to implement enforcement procedures.
+In the regulations, procedures for inspections are clearly defined including qualifications necessary to perform the inspections, the use of mandated inspection forms if appropriate, and procedure for tracking the number of site reviews, inspections, and enforcement actions.
+The bylaw and regulations clearly define who (Conservation Commission) is responsible for site inspections as well as who has authority to implement enforcement procedures.
 The bylaw provides that Halifax may, to the extent authorized by law, impose sanctions to ensure compliance with the local program.